ogulyurdakul/ogulyurdakul.github.io/_posts/2022-10-23-phil-of-cogsci.md

 ### Notes

-1. <a id="footnotetext1_1"></a> I suspect this debate will lead the way to "nature computes" type of arguments, but more in a "nature represents" way.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark1_1)
+1. <a id="footnotetext1_1"></a> I suspect this debate will lead the way to "nature computes" type of arguments, but more in a "nature represents" way. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark1_1)
 2. <a id="footnotetext1_2"></a> While we talked as if this is Knuth's definition in class, I discovered that in fact Knuth is quoting George E. Forsythe, who wrote about the central questions of computer science.
 See Knuth (1974, p.
-323) for the quote.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark1_2)
+323) for the quote.  [↩](/whatnot/2022/phil_of_cogsci/#footnotemark1_2)

 *Post-Script Note: I only added the Knuth (1974) reference as I discovered that later.*